pleaseremove/HomePortal/README.md

 Any feedback, bug reports and feature requests are more than welcome, although don't get your hopes up.

-At this point the code is provided as is on the condition that it is only used for personnel use and any changes are push back to the community.
+At this point the code is provided as is on the condition that it is only used for personal use and any changes are push back to the community.